How to Store Solar Energy at Home

 Some of the most appealing benefits of storing solar energy include:

-• Cost savings: When you install home solar panels, you will usually tie your home energy system to the grid.
-Your system will send excess energy to and from the grid to account for energy production and demand fluctuations.
+- Cost savings: When you install home solar panels, you will usually tie your home energy system to the grid.
+Your system will send excess energy to and from the grid for energy production and demand fluctuations.
 A net-metered system charges you based on the net difference of energy you use from the grid.
 However, if you have a solar-plus-storage system, you store your excess energy yourself and can pull from it directly as needed, reducing the need to tap into the electric grid at all.

 Benefits of Solar Panels on Commercial Buildings